-Buttery graham cracker crumble is lightly sweetened and flavored with warm fall spices.
+Buttery graham cracker crumble topping is lightly sweetened and flavored with warm fall spices.
 Top everything from yogurt to pancakes, ice cream to pumpkin pie, you will love how versatile this topping is!
 Plus it bakes up into a fall spiced graham crust too!
-Make gluten-free or regular.
+Make gluten-free too!

 So what makes this graham cracker crumble different?
 I used whole grain Chocolate Chip Oat Grahams, that are Gluten-Free from Nairn’s — and I am telling you, they are delicious!
 Baked in Scotland, with 25% less sugar, these certified gluten-free graham crackers are top notch.
 With the nuttier taste of oats, you will never know they are gluten-free!